tum-gis/cesium-terrain-builder-docker/README.md

 ### Docker settings

-The system ressources Docker can use are limited by default on Windows systems.
+The system resources Docker can use are limited by default on Windows systems.
 Goto *Docker tray Icon* -> *Settings* -> *Advanced* to adjust the *number of cores* and *main memory* Docker can use to increase performance.